natcap/invest.users-guide/source/blue_carbon.rst

 Limitations and simplifications
 ===============================
+In the absence of detailed knowledge on the carbon dynamics in coastal and marine systems, we take the simplest accounting approach and draw on published carbon stock datasets from neighboring coastlines.
+We use carbon estimates from the most extensive and up-to-date published global datasets of carbon storage and accumulation rates (e.g. Fourqurean et al. 2012 & Silfeet et al. 2012).

  * We assume all storage and accumulation occurrs in the aboveground biomass and sediments.
  * We ignore increases in stock and accumulation with growth and aging of habitats.
  * We assume that carbon is stored and accumulated linearly through time between the current and future scenarios.
  * We assume that some human activities that may degrade coastal ecosystems do not disturb carbon in the sediments.
  * While the social cost of carbon estimates represent the state of the art in linking climatic factors to the global economy they are subject to an array of limitations and simplifications.

-Validation
-""""""""""
-In the absence of detailed knowledge on the carbon dynamics in coastal and marine systems, we take the simplest accounting approach and draw on published carbon stock datasets from neighboring coastlines.
-We use carbon estimates from the most extensive and up-to-date published global datasets of carbon storage and accumulation rates (e.g. Fourqurean et al. 2012 & Silfeet et al. 2012).

 Data Needs